We can help you design and deliver an exceptional demand forecasting process.

 Additionally, a consolidation tool to collate the data being tracked can be created, allowing for easy assimilation of data points.

-Using the Data Tracking Templates from Step 2, our supply chain consultants will test the validity of the hypothesis as data develops, and potentially collect alternative data in the event of early detection of variances.
+Using the Data Tracking Templates from Step 2, our demand forecasting consultants will test the validity of the hypothesis as data develops, and potentially collect alternative data in the event of early detection of variances.

 Any data or useful insights that could be used to help the sales team will be passed on, and additionally, dashboard reporting of performance on a monthly basis will be generated, so that different approaches can be compared and used for performance evaluation / improving sales techniques.